 CONTRACTS, CLAUSES, AND COVENANTS 📑

-Make sure your employment contracts contain clauses or covenants to protect the confidential information, trade secrets, and business connections that your employees may have access to, during their time with you.
+Whilst the type of business and company culture may determine the level of risk, your employment contracts should contain clauses or restrictive covenants to protect the confidential information, trade secrets, and business connections that your employees may have access to, during their time with you.

 Here are the main ones to chew over 👇